humdek-unibe-ch/sh-shp-shepherd/README.md

 # Usage

 ## Add style shepherdJS
+Insert style `shepherdJS` on the page where you want to show a Tour

 ## Define [steps](https://shepherdjs.dev/docs/Step.html)
 Create a series of steps for your tour, each containing descriptive text and instructions for the user.
 These steps should be defined as JSON objects.
 Each step should include an `id`, `text` describing the step, `attachTo` specifying the element to which the step should be attached, `canClickTarget` indicating if the target can be clicked, `classes` for styling, and `buttons` defining any action buttons.